Mission-Kontrol/MissionKontrol/bin/configure-host/README.md

 # Configure Host

-The Bash script that automate and simplify Kuwinda server configuration.
+The Bash script that automates and simplifies MissionKontrol server configuration.

 ## Script Options